cameronbweston/Rectify/README.md

 Sick of listening to the same songs over and over?
 Rectify it.

 ## Objective
 Rectify is a playlist *Recommender* for *Spotify* --> Rectify.
-I always love finding new and listening to new music.
+I always love finding and listening to new music.
 However, most of the time I feel like my Spotify Daily Mixes and recommended playlists are a lot of the same stuff that I listen to over and over.
 Also, taking time out of my day to create playlists and find new things on my own gets tedious, time consuming,  and I never know where to start.
 I thought it would be cool if I had more control over my recommended playlists, so I created something that did that by utilizing the Spotify API.

 ## Deployed App
 [Rectify](https://rectify-playlist-builder.herokuapp.com/)